 Cardiac and Pulmonary Complications- Pulmonary complications may occur secondarily to both blood clots (pulmonary emboli), fat deposits (fat emboli) or partial collapse of the lungs after general anesthesia.
 Pulmonary emboli can be life-threatening or fatal in some circumstances.
 Inactivity and other conditions may increase the incidence of blood clots traveling to the lungs causing a major blood clot that may result in death.
 It is important to discuss with your physician any past history of swelling in your legs or blood clots that may contribute to this condition.
 Cardiac complications are a risk with any surgery and anesthesia, even in patients without symptoms.
 Should any of these complications occur, you may require hospitalization and additional treatment.
-If you experience shortness of breath, chest pains, or unusual heart beats after surgery, seek medical attention immediately
+If you experience shortness of breath, chest pain, or unusual heart beats, you should have this evaluated immediately.